meghanharrington/meghanharrington.github.io/index.md

 ![Alt text](distrib_hc.png?raw=true "Title")

-Most of the states have very small pourcentage (with respect to their population size) with less then 0.002% of cases.
+Most of the states have very small pourcentage (with respect to their population size) with less than 0.002% of cases.
 But some states stand out with high peaks.
 Especially in the **Distric of Columbia** which have tremendously high numbers.
 From **2015 to 2019** it doubled in proportion, **going from 0.012% to more then 0.025%**. **Washington** has registered also an **increase, going from 0.014 to 0.0025%.** In **Vermont**, it went **from 0.001 to 0.004%**.
 Overall, the number of assaults stayed mostly constant with minor decreasing or increasing in some states from 2015 to 2019.

 Nevertheless, we collected our data from the **FBI** website but it is likely **dramatically underestimated** as point out experts, because of given **flaws in the current data collection process** and **massive discrepancies with the much larger number of self-reported incidents**.
 The real number of hate crimes over the states could be much more important.